 Josh Engleman’s NBA DFS Strategy How To Win On Short Slates

 How to Increase Positive Correlation on Short Slates: Game Stacking

 If you have 11 games to choose from, the opportunity cost of choosing lower-projected players from the same game is usually too high to warrant it.
-On a three game slate, however, the opportunity cost is much lower since there are just fewer players available.
-On these slates, it often makes sense to group players together from the same game and hope that the game is played at a faster pace than expected or that you get lucky and it goes to overtime.
+On a three-game slate, however, the opportunity cost is much lower because there are fewer players available.
+On these slates, it often makes sense to group players together from the same game and hope that it is played at a faster pace than expected or that you get lucky and it goes to overtime.

 How to Use Negative Correlation to Leverage the Field on Short Slates

-While positive correlation among teammates is relatively weak in the NBA, there are players that have strong negative correlations with each other.
+Though positive correlation among teammates is relatively weak in the NBA, there are players who have strong negative correlations with each other.
 The most obvious example is a team’s starting center and backup center.
 Teams rarely play two centers at the same time, so there are only 48 minutes available for all of the centers to play.
-Every minute that the starting center plays is a minute that the backup center isn’t going to play.
+Every minute the starting center plays is a minute the backup center isn’t going to play.

 On larger slates, you’ll want to avoid rostering negatively correlated players in the same lineup.
 On smaller slates, however, you can take it a step further.
 You can embrace variance and use negatively correlated players to gain leverage against the field.